Jalen Tolliver: Edmonton Elks

 Tolliver signed with the Edmonton Elks of the CFL on March 4, 2021.

 San Antonio Brahmas

 On November 17, 2022, Tolliver was drafted by the San Antonio Brahmas of the XFL, reuniting with his former Offensive coordinator and Head coach Jaime Elizondo.
+He was released on March 22, 2023, but was re-signed the next day.
+He was placed on the team's reserve list on April 4.
+He was released on August 3, 2023.